 Dehumidifiers are designed to remove moisture from the air by blowing air over aluminum coils that are cooled with refrigerant.
 Cool air can't hold as much moisture as warmer air.
 When humid air contacts the cold coils in a dehumidifier, it gives up moisture in the form of condensation that the machine will collect.

 Coil comparison.
-The cooling coil assembly used in a SaniDry™ dehumidifier resembles a car radiator and provides an immense surface area for condensation to take place.
-In contrast, the compact coil on a cheap model is undersized for basement dehumidification requirements.
+The cooling coil assembly used in a SaniDry™ dehumidifier resembles a car radiator and provides an immense surface area for condensation production to take place.
+In contrast, the compact coil on a cheap model is significantly undersized for basement dehumidification requirements.

 In addition to meeting minimum EF requirements, ENERGY STAR® dehumidifiers must be equipped with an adjustable humidistat control (which allows you to set your target humidity level) or be operable using a remote humidistat.

 To ensure professional installation and superior service we carefully created an international network of over 350 trusted basement contractors.